Sponsorships Elephants

 Our godchild Suguroi for B.S.

-The shy Suguroi owes her current existence to three strokes of luck.
-Visitors to Laikipia spontaneously changed their flight course and discovered a deceased mother elephant.
-Experienced pilot Andy Payne immediately recognized with his trained eye that the dense undergrowth needed to be examined more closely – and thus found the hidden baby elephant, Suguroi.
+The shy Suguroi owes her survival to three strokes of luck.
+Visitors to Laikipia spontaneously changed their flight course and discovered a dead mother elephant.
+The experienced pilot recognized that the dense undergrowth needed to be examined more closely and thus the hidden baby elephant, Suguroi, was found.

 + More